dedezinholindo/BugBountyTools/README.md

 some tools for bug bounty

 ## Intructions:
-1- first execute the installation.sh with your root user 2- after run the dedezinho_hacker.py with the right commands to get informations or exploit
+1- first execute the installation.sh with your root user<br>
+2- after run the dedezinho_hacker.py with the right commands to get informations or exploit